 Start by reading this post over at Whole9 to bone up on how to prepare for your month of clean eating.
 It’s packed with links to everything from the Whole30 program rules to the Whole30 Daily—a subscription-based newsletter with fantastic material from Whole9 and Melissa Joulwan.
 And don’t forget to sign up for the Whole30 Forum, where you’ll find free support from others who are on the same journey.

 Last but not least, if you haven’t already, get yourself a copy of the Hartwigs’ It Starts With Food.
 It answers just about any question you could possibly have about the Whole30 program.

 2. Get inspired.

 If you’re surrounded by candy bowls at work and skeptical loved ones who are slurping up bowls of pasta at home, a bit of inspiration may be just the thing to keep you on the Good Food Path.
-If you’re new to Paleo — or a rookie in the kitchen — there are tons of great resources on the web that will fuel your commitment to this way of eating.
-Check ‘em out on my Resources page, and bookmark your favorites for easy navigation.
-Prefer a book?
-Here are some of my faves.
+If you’re new to Paleo—or a rookie in the kitchen—there are tons of great resources on the web that will fuel your commitment to this way of eating.
+Check ’em out on my Resources page, and bookmark your favorites for easy navigation.

-As I mentioned, I’ll be here to keep you engaged and on-track with Whole30 recipes and giveaways throughout January — and I’ll also show you what I ate each day on my previous Whole30s in January 2011 and January 2012.
+As I mentioned, I’ll be here to keep you engaged and on-track with Whole30 recipes and giveaways throughout the month—and I’ll also show you what I ate each day on my previous Whole30s in January 2011 and January 2012.